realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

 Full disclosure: The video was shot before the CircuitSetup speedo became available.
-The speedo shown is a DIY prop and not the - much better looking - CirctuiSetup speedo.
+The speedo shown is a DIY prop and not the - much better looking - CircuitSetup speedo.
 The video is only meant to demonstate how the TCD and the speedo inter-operate.
 (The TFC switch was made by me, see [here](https://tfc.out-a-ti.me), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)

 The CircuitSetup [Speedo Kit](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/) needs to be wired as shown below: